Tiltify/api/docs/endpoints/campaigns-id-donations.md

 # GET /campaigns/:id/donations

-Retrieves the most recent donations for a campaign in descending order
+Retrieves the most recent donations for a campaign in descending order.
+An object with the minimum required information is shown.
+There may be a pointer to an incentive if it exists.

 ```js
 {